 A community effort to stop PGE's construction of new 100' high voltage lines along Stafford Road

 PGE is planning to construct a new 115kV high voltage power line from the Rosemont substation along Stafford Road to the new Tonquin substation (Rosemont-Wilsonville line).
-Their projected date to break ground is February 1, 2024.
+Their projected February 2024 date to break ground has been pushed back to 2025 due to our community's continuing efforts, but we will fight back until the project is moved or cancelled.
 The poles will be 100 feet tall and many trees will have to be removed or butchered in order for this plan to go forward.
 We, the community members of the Stafford Road area, are deeply opposed to this plan and are organizing our resources to fight the current plan and help find an alternative.
 We refuse to accept that the best way to provide power to a growing area is with outdated, hazardous technology.

 PGE has only notified people with poles on their property.
 Many of your neighbors don't even know this is happening.
 Tell them!!!